amchess/ShashChess/README.md

 project of your own.

-The only real limitation is that whenever you distribute Alexander in some way, you must always
+The only real limitation is that whenever you distribute ShashChess in some way, you must always

 include the full source code, or a pointer to where the source code can be found.
 If you make any